dlannan/defold-web/README.md

 # Web UI for Defold

 Note: This is for applications only (at the moment).
-Web deployment may be possible - to be investigated.
+* Web deployment may be possible - Yes it works. defold-web now works within the web as well.
+* Android, Linux, Win10 and HTML all appear to be working well - your milage may vary on platforms, only sample testing has been done.

-This is a new type of web enginer.
+This is a new type of web engine.
 A very simplistic one that will support a number of html5 features.
+Primary layout, elements and rendering is done in lua.
+The rendering system is decoupled, so this could be used in almost any luajit based system.

-The system utilises imgui for rendering.
+The system currently utilises imgui for rendering.

-The current systems use a state manager to control the flow of UI execution.
-This is _not_ required.
-This is to make building GUI applications a little easier and it maps in nicely to Defold state processes.

 ## Libraries
 All of this wouldnt work without some awesome libs: